Created; 17-02-2016, Update; 08-05-2025, 10-05-2025

 Conclusion

-This design example has been worked through put in greater detail than is normally necessary.
-The points would be covered or note that have been dismissed or are unlikely to be worth the time working through.
-These can be consider for a revised design later.
-In this way the risk of misunderstanding and design failure is very low.
-First time right is a traditional and a good strategy I recommend but I do not recommend over engineering as doing such does not necessarily do what is necessary and expected.
+This design example has been worked through in greater detail than is normally necessary.
+The points would be covered, or notes that have been dismissed or are unlikely to be worth the time working through.
+These can be considered for a revised design later.
+In this way, the risk of misunderstanding and design failure is very low.
+First time right is a traditional and good strategy I recommend, but I do not recommend over-engineering, as doing such does not necessarily do what is necessary and expected.

 This sort of engineering by pragmatic judgement, calculation and freedom for incite to happen is what distinguished British Engineering.
-There is less and less of this style permitted and in any case it seems war and money making are what drives UK.
-With that has been let in by political desire is risk aversion, insurance, the old forgotten cliché' US "suing culture" and other parasitic motives.
-See various projects (including on Dr Who and how TV has changed) on my website and I particularly recommend items on Temperament know for thousands of years and helps explain the differences in people that culture does not always explain.
+There is less and less of this style permitted, and in any case, it seems war and money-making are what drive the UK.
+That has been let in by political desire is risk aversion, insurance, the old forgotten cliché' US "suing culture" and other parasitic motives.
+See various projects (including on Dr Who and how TV has changed) on my website, and I particularly recommend items on Temperament, known for thousands of years and helps explain the differences in people that culture does not always explain.

 - Electronics - Peak detector circuits and models